Actions

 Donation Corner

 Our friends at Indivisible Skagit have shared that marginalized homeless and farmworkers are getting hit the hardest during this flooding emergency.
 Community to Community (C2C) and Immigrant Resources & Immediate Support (IRIS) expect to be putting people up at motels for many months, as they did after the flood in 2021, and they have already been stretched because of the deportations of breadwinners in families needing assistance.
-Local churches are also providing assistance.
 If you’re able, please donate to these organizations.

-Whatcom Long Term Recovery Group set up two response trailers in anticipation of the flood and is accepting donations to help provide recovery services to those affected in Whatcom County.
+Whatcom Long Term Recovery Group is accepting donations to help provide recovery services to those affected in Whatcom County.

 ⛅ Bright Spots